Life Coaching Institute of America™ (LCIA) certifies and trains individuals to become Life Coaching Professionals.

 - Life Coach-Client relationship and communication skills building tools that distinguish LCIA’s collaborative approach to the coach/client relationship.
 We will cover in-depth reflective listening skills which is a key constituent and skill of MI techniques.
 Many of us assume we know how to listen- that listening is an easy skill- but truth be told, listening is a challenging and demanding skill to learn.
 Listening requires that Life Coaches fully engage with their clients.
 Effective Life Coaches put their ideas and agendas on the back burner and spotlight their client.
 It is often said within the Life Coaching community that an effective Life Coach listens 80% of the time and talks 20% with their clients, also referred to as the 80/20 rule.

-The MI Spirit~ the way of being with your client; strengthening and supporting your client’s desire and commitment for their desired change.
+The Motivational Interviewing Spirit is the way of being with your client; strengthening and supporting your client’s desire and commitment for their desired change.

 - Autonomy of the client represents the belief that the true power for change resides within the client not the coach.
 This empowers the client and gives them responsibility for their choices and actions of change.
 The client is in the lead as they discover their design and delivery for change.